pzzzl/nytimes_challenge/README.md

 ## File Descriptions

-- `main.py`: Challenge entry point.
 - `challenge.py`: Script for the web scraping challenge.
 - `functions.py`: Collection of utility functions used by the script.
 - `config.py`: Configuration file containing script parameters.
 - `xpaths.py`: Configuration file containing xpaths used by the automation.
-- `imports.py`: Most of the imports used by the script.
 - `tasks.py`: Task file for Robocorp.

 ## Dependencies

 - `Selenium` (with `rpaframework`): Used for browser automation.
 - `openpyxl`: Handles Excel file creation.

-## Important Note

-- The script forcefully closes all open Google Chrome instances during execution.
-You can change this behavior by modifying the variable `CLOSE_ALL_OPEN_CHROME_INSTANCES` in the `config.py` file.